-The three theories concerning the effect of apology laws on medical malpractice claims discussed above can be directly extended to generate three competing hypotheses concerning the effect of apology laws on the practice of defensive medicine,236 which I refer to as the intended effects hypothesis, the perverse effects hypothesis, and the no effect hypothesis.
+practice of defensive medicine, which I refer to as the intended effects hypothesis, the perverse effects hypothesis, and the no effect hypothesis.
 For convenience, the predictions associated with each hypothesis are summarized in Table A3 in the Technical Appendix.

 Beginning with the intended effects hypothesis, apology laws can facilitate and encourage apologies from physicians to patients and thereby decrease the frequency and size of medical malpractice claims.
-Physicians, anticipating a successful apology in the event of a medical error, should be under less pressure to practice defensively and should, therefore, be more willing to choose less intensive treatments if apology laws have their intended effects.
+Physicians, anticipating a successful apology in the event of a medical error,should be under less pressure to practice defensively and should, therefore, be more willing to choose less intensive treatments if apology laws have their intended effects.
 In other words, physicians should be more willing to choose medical management over PTCA or CABG for patients who could benefit from medical management.
 Along the same lines, if apology laws have their intended effect, physicians may be more willing to perform CABG over PTCA for patients who are candidates for both.
 As Avraham and Schanzenbach note, CABG may involve more liability risk than PTCA, meaning physicians may choose not to perform CABG in order to avoid this risk.
-Thus, if apology laws work as intended, the probability of receiving CABG should increase.237 In general, if apology laws work as intended, then they should have similar effects on the outcomes associated with AMI patients as noneconomic damages caps, including decreasing costs and mortality rates.
-The results presented by Ho and Liu generally indicate that apology laws can have their intended effect and, therefore, suggest that these laws should have a similar effect on the treatment of AMI patients as noneconomic damages caps.
+261 Thus, if apology laws work as intended, the probability of receiving CABG should increase.
+In general, if apology laws work as intended, then they should have similar effects on the outcomes associated with AMI patients as noneconomic damages caps, including decreasing costs and mortality rates.
+The results presented by Ho and Liu generally indicate that apology laws can have their intended effect and,262 therefore, suggest that these laws should have a similar effect on the treatment of AMI patients as do noneconomic damages caps.

 Next, with respect to the perverse effects hypothesis, apology laws may have exactly the opposite of their intended effects.
 As discussed above, theory predicts that apology laws will have their intended effects if patients and physicians have symmetric information.
-However, in the case of asymmetric information, where the physician knows more about whether malpractice occurred than the patient and can signal the occurrence of malpractice with an apology, the effect of apology laws on malpractice liability risk becomes theoretically ambiguous.
+However, in the case of asymmetric information, where the physician knows more than the patient about whether malpractice occurred and can signal the occurrence of malpractice with an apology, the effect of apology laws on malpractice liability risk becomes theoretically ambiguous.
 This theoretical ambiguity and possibility of perverse effects in the litigation realm are also present in the realm of defensive medicine.
 In other words, it is possible that all of the impacts predicted by the intended effects hypothesis are reversed, with treatment intensity, costs, and length of stay increasing.
 Given this theoretical ambiguity, it is helpful to look at existing empirical evidence.
 I, along with Van Horn and Viscusi, found that, in the presence of asymmetric information, apology laws have perverse effects.
-In the context of AMI patients, asymmetric information may be present because patients may find it difficult-following an emergency situation-to sort out whether their injuries stemmed from their illness, were a natural consequence of their treatment, or were caused by malpractice.238 Therefore, if AMI treatment is characterized by asymmetric information and apologies can serve as signals of malpractice, then apology laws could have the opposite effect of noneconomic damages caps.
+In the context of AMI patients, asymmetric information may be present because patients may find it difficult-following an emergency situation-to sort out whether their injuries stemmed from their illness, were a natural consequence of their treatment, or were caused by malpractice.
+Therefore, if AMI treatment is characterized by asymmetric information and apologies can serve as signals of malpractice, then apology laws could have the opposite effect of noneconomic damages caps.

-236 See supra Part II.B.
+See supra Part II.B.